Download as PDF

 Figure 3: People, Process and Technology

-Figure 3 above shows three of the traditional dimensions called out by ITIL best practice guidance (along with HR's role) to highlight that the focus of IT can easily be overly focused on processes and technology at the expense of end-users and the experiences that influence their level of productivity.
+Figure 3 above shows three of the traditional dimensions called out by ITIL best practice guidance (along with HR's role) to highlight that IT can easily be overly focused on processes and technology at the expense of end-users and the experiences that influence their productivity.

-A different view of this is shown in Figure 4 below – this starts with the human feedback such that IT organizations are no longer misdirected to process or technology issues, and potential improvements, and can address what's affecting end-users most.
+Figure 4 below shows a different view of this – this starts with human feedback such that IT organizations are no longer misdirected to process or technology issues, and improvements can address what's affecting end-users most.